 Washington Latin leaders and board members were focused on planning for the expansion of our LEA from one campus to two.
 We were approved for growth by the PCSB in July 2019, after applying for an enrollment ceiling increase in the spring.
-Our planning efforts continue, as we seek additional resources to support our growth efforts and ensure that our second campus can serve a diverse group of students from across the District.
+Our planning efforts intensified last year, even during the pandemic, with efforts focused on three key areas: securing philanthropic support for the second campus, refining our model to ensure both academic rigor and full access for any student with academic and social-emotional supports, and hiring additional faculty to begin 2021-22 at the current campus in order to understand our model and approach.